svenseeberg/data-diode/INSTALL.md

 1. Use the boot options to boot the USB drive.
 If problems occur, have a look at [AshyIsMe/openbsd-rpi4](https://github.com/AshyIsMe/openbsd-rpi4).
 1. Run the installer and install OpenBSD to suite your needs.
 The default settings should be fine in most cases.
 1. If you did overwrite the boot partition during installation, copy the files from `/tmp/rpi-firmware/` into the boot partition again.
+1. Go to the UEFI "Boot Maintenance Manager" > "Boot Options" and create a new boot entry with the EFI file.
+1. Change the boot order to boot the OpenBSD efi file first.

 # Hardware setup
 1. Attach one USB UART (a) adapter to sending RPi, and two USB UART (b & c) adapters to the receiving RPi.